| |

 Inspired by Chinese import porcelain, Blue Willow transferware has been popular since the late 1700s.
 Burleigh Pottery introduced Dilwyn Willow in 1924.
 It is generously decorated cobalt blue on white transferware with all of the details of the classic willow pattern.

-Table Set with Dilwyn Blue Willow, a revived Burleigh Pottery Collection
+Table Set with Dilwyn Blue Willow, a Revived Burleigh Pottery Collection

 Edge Detail of Burleigh Pottery Blue Willow Transfer

 Burleigh is the only remaining manufacturer to use the original hand-applied tissue transfer method for its decorations, a technique used since the 19th century.
 Every piece of Burleigh pottery is handmade from earthenware at Middleport Pottery in Stoke-on-Trent, England.
 The Willow pieces feature a detailed blue on white oriental scene with pagodas, bridges, and birds.
+A stylized dragon’s face is incorporated into the border design on many pieces

 Tea Cup in Dilwyn Willow from Burleigh Pottery with Transferware Details Inside and Outside